Sexual Health Education at Bridgercare

 10% have been the victim of teasing or name calling because someone thought they were gay, lesbian or bisexual

-Cami Armijo-Grover has been the Community Outreach Specialist at Bridgercare for three years.
+Cami Armijo-Grover has been the Education Director at Bridgercare for three years.
 She provides comprehensive, medically accurate, culturally competent sexual health education to over 3,000 individuals each year, from kindergartners to adults.
 Cami’s favorite part of her job consists of co-leading an empowered (and empowering) team of teenage Peer Educators with HAVEN.
 This group focuses on training youth from kindergarten to college on issues pertinent to sexual and reproductive health and healthy relationships.
 In their free time, Cami and the Peer Educators can be found answering questions like “How do you convince a friend who has had many partners to get STI testing?”
 “Is it okay to not ever have sex?”
 “How big is the average American penis?” and “I’m attracted to everyone, literally everyone.
 What do I do?”

 Why did you decide to become a Peer Educator?